Healthy Recipes Blog

 Yes, that's fine.
 You can use white sugar, light brown sugar, or even honey - but don't overdo the honey, as it has a distinct flavor.

 Absolutely.
-You should make it 1-2 hours ahead of time.
+In fact, it's best to make it 1-2 hours ahead of time if you can.
 Its flavor improves as it sits in the fridge.

 Serving Suggestions

-Coleslaw goes with so many main courses!
+Coleslaw pairs well with so many main courses!
 Here are just a few suggestions:

 • Pulled pork